top of page

 But that does not mean you will necessarily spend that kind of money on the renovation itself.
 To achieve the highest return, make your budget sensible and prioritize fixes that truly impact the space.

-Which Patio Upgrades Offer the Best ROI?
+Section 3: Which Patio Upgrades Offer the Best ROI?

 Not every patio enhancement pays.
 Certain elements draw potential buyers in more than others.
 If you're after maximum payback, here are the improvements that will sell: